 As with many of my blogs, I will begin with a true confession.
 I’m a Twitter junkie.
 I enjoy exchanging banter and ideas with industry colleagues around the world.
 I use Twitter instead of RSS feeds to find interesting articles, blogs, and people.
-I have lists of hundreds of recruiters and career services professionals that I follow daily.
+Also, I have lists of hundreds of recruiters and career services professionals that I follow daily.
 I am also on LinkedIn and I have a Facebook page for my business.
 As you can see, I love social networking.
 So, the advice I’m about to give may seem strange coming from me.
 But here goes.

 Job seekers, get off the computer already!